Jiwhan-Kim/Ast23_Cr_Study/README.md

 ```git
 git clone https://github.com/Jiwhan-Kim/Ast23_Cr_Study.git
 ```

-You don't have to clone again if you have done once.
+You don't have to clone again if you have done once. <br />
 2. Pull the project.
 (To check the update)
 ```git
 git pull origin main